Paragraph Segmentation Revisited: Towards a Standard Task for Structuring Speech: Experiments

 Our experiments aim to establish strong baselines for our newly introduced benchmarks, \textsc{TEDPara} and \textsc{YTSegPara}, and to provide insights into the relationship between chapter segmentation and paragraph segmentation, the effectiveness of hierarchical segmentation, and the quality of LLM labeling used for pseudo-annotated data.

-\paragraph{Models.} In our experiments, we utilize the LLaMA 3 series, specifically LLaMA 3.1 8B, LLaMA 3.1 70B, and LLaMA 3.3 70B \cite{grattafiori_llama_2024} as examples for LLM-based zero-shot paragraph segmentation.
+\paragraph{Models.} In our experiments, we utilize the LLaMA 3 series, specifically LLaMA 3.1 8B, LLaMA 3.1 70B, and LLaMA 3.3 70B \cite{grattafiori_llama_2024} as examples for LLM-based paragraph segmentation, both in zero-shot and fine-tuned variants (LoRA).
 At the same time, we report results with MiniSeg \cite{retkowski_text_2024}, as a model shown to have a strong performance in chapter segmentation of speech transcripts.

 \paragraph{Hierarchical Segmentation.} For experiments on \textsc{YTSegPara}, we extend MiniSeg to \textit{hierarchical segmentation} by framing the segmentation on different levels (chapter-level and paragraph-level) as a \textit{multi-class classification} problem.